LarsBesselmann/WCA-EJA-GettingStarted/README.md

         <kbd>![](./images/media/WCA_Certificate_Issue_2.png)</kbd>

-        If you see a certificate error as in the screenshot above, VS Code must be updated.
-For details how to update VS Code, see appendix.
+        If you see a certificate error as in the screenshot above, VS Code must likely be updated.
+For details how to update VS Code, see the troubleshooting section in the Appendix.

 3. You should see a Chat session.